Genesis Owusu REDSTAR WU & THE WORLDWIDE SCOURGE

 The best song moments are the angry, pit-ready singles like "PIRATE RADIO" that marry political bite with urgent energy.

-Best for listeners looking for political anger and genre-hopping, starting with PIRATE RADIO and LIFE KEEPS GOING.
+Best for listeners looking for political anger and genre-hopping, starting with PIRATE RADIO and DEATH CULT ZOMBIE.

 Explore the full Chorus artist page, discography, and related genre paths.